rharel/webext-new-tab-tweaker/sources/README.md

  * Adds a wallpaper preview box to the options page.
  * Adds support for plain-text wallpaper URLs (only from localhost).
+ * Allow wallpaper imports from Imgur galleries (in addition to albums).

 ### 1.5.2